Their purpose is to entertain you while still making sure you do the responsible thing by buying car insurance.

 Snoopy has always been a beloved character and still remains so today.
 He represents a piece of Americana and a warm and secure feeling.
 That is the exact emotion that Metlife wants to capture through their use of Snoopy to sell their insurance products.

-Feeling secure with Snoopy is meant to feel synonymous with feeling secure with Metlife insurance.
+Snoopy’s presence is meant to cause viewers to feel secure with Metlife insurance.
 Linus has his security blanket and you have your financial security with MetLife.
 MetLife still uses Snoopy for its branding today, although it is not televised as it once was.

 9. Travelers Umbrella

 Travelers Insurance uses an umbrella as its mascot for all of its commercials to signify complete insurance protection for auto, home, and business.